Choosing the Right Wire Nut: Sizing and Combination Guide

 - Apply the Connector: Place the wire nut over the wire ends and push while turning clockwise until it is finger-tight.
 The insulation of the wires should end just at the base of the connector, with no bare copper showing.

-- Verify Torque and Security: Unlike screw terminals, twist-on connectors do not have specific torque values; tightness is achieved by twisting until firm resistance is felt.
-Give the connector a firm twist to ensure it’s snug, but do not overtighten to the point of breaking the plastic shell or stripping the wires.
+- Verify Torque and Security: Many twist‑on connectors are installed by twisting until firm resistance is felt; however, some manufacturers publish installation instructions or performance tests — follow the manufacturer’s instructions and use listed connectors appropriate for the conductors being spliced.
 Finally, perform a “tug test” by gently pulling on each individual conductor to confirm it is securely held within the splice.

 Specialty Wire Nuts for Demanding Applications